 First△▼, it opens the pores in the fabric▲•◆■○.
 This has a small cooling effect because it allows heat to escape▲=◇■.
 Second•▷▪☆, and most importantly■◆…◇=, it modifies the electromagnetic coupling between the carbon nanotubes in the coating▲▪☆.

-&quot★■•○;You can think of this coupling effect like the bending of a radio antenna to change the wavelength or frequency it resonates with……•,&quot▲•; a press release from the university quoted Wang as saying•●▽-.
+"★■•○;You can think of this coupling effect like the bending of a radio antenna to change the wavelength or frequency it resonates with……•,"▲•; a press release from the university quoted Wang as saying•●▽-.

 Depending on the tuning▷★■==, the fabric either blocks infrared radiation or allows it to pass through▲△△.
 The reaction is almost instant◆▪▲◁, so before people realize they&rsquo…□◇;re getting hot•☆●☆, the garment could already be cooling them down☆•▲□★.
 On the flip side■☆◇★, as a body cools down▷□=□•, the dynamic gating mechanism works in reverse to trap in heat■▷△-★.